How are sidewalk reconstruction sites selected?

 When will the sidewalk repairs be done?

-The notice indicates that if my driveway crossing is marked for repair.
+The notice indicates that my driveway crossing is marked for repair.
 How long will it be before I can use it again?

 Will the contractor re-sod the lawn or boulevard?